HenrikSamuelsson/reading-feedback-systems/README.md

 __closed loop__ A system divided into parts that are interconnected in a cycle.
 A system with feedback will include a closed loop.

+__control__ This term is in the book defined as the use of algorithms and feedback in engineered systems.

 __dynamical system__ System whose behaviour changes over time.
 An example is a bathtub with water flowing into the tub through the facet and leaving through the drain.

 __feedback__ Coupling between dynamical systems in a circular chain of cause and effect.
 An example is body temperature regulation, when your body temperature rises through exercise, you will start to sweat to release heat.